PurpleComputing/mdmscripts/README.md

 ## lock-device.sh [JAMF ONLY]
 #### Renames a computer based on the JAMF user and MAC address
 This script will lock a computer using the JAMF API and can be called by an out of region smart group
-* Variable 4.
+* Parameter 4.
 A JAMF user with API permissions
-* Variable 5.
-The password for the account in Variable 4
+* Parameter 5.
+The password for the account in Parameter 4
-* Variable 6.
+* Parameter 6.
 The JAMF Host URL
-* Variable 7.
+* Parameter 7.
 The Passcode to lock the device with

 ##### Command to execute:
 `sudo curl -o /tmp/lock-device.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/lock-device.sh && sudo chmod +x /tmp/lock-device.sh && sudo /tmp/lock-device.sh`

+## policy-order.sh [JAMF ONLY]
+#### Runs JAMF policies in a specific order
+This script will apply the policies in the order specified, populate parameter 4 with the policy id's separated with a space.

+* Parameter 4 with the policy IDs or their custom triggers

+##### Command to execute:
+`sudo curl -o /tmp/policy-order.sh https://raw.githubusercontent.com/PurpleComputing/mdmscripts/main/policy-order.sh && sudo chmod +x /tmp/policy-order.sh && sudo /tmp/policy-order.sh`